st1020/kita/content/markdown-syntax.md

 tags = ["markdown", "css", "html"]
 [extra]
 cover.image = "images/markdown-syntax.png"
-cover.caption = "A Markdown logo"
+cover.alt = "A Markdown logo"
 +++

 This article offers a sample of basic Markdown syntax that can be used in Zola content files, also it shows whether basic HTML elements are decorated with CSS in a Kita theme.